tangnicholas/Scrollio/README.md

 ### Added

 - Checkbox to auto-scroll on new page load
-- Checkbox to determine if page has reach its end, and to advance to next page (looks for page index in URL and incrementing)
+- Checkbox to determine if page has reach its end, and to advance to next page (looks for the page index in URL and increments it)

 ## [0.9.1] - 2024-03-14